Powback/Bad-Company-2-Map-Editor/README.md

 You should then place all these directories in the Resources folder of your project.
 It should look something like Resources/AI, Resources/Animations, Resources/awards

 Video tutorial coming soon.

+# Thanks to:
+Frankelstner - For all his work in the BF modding scene.
+Also the Unarchiver and converter scripts.
+Emulator Neuxus - For Rome, Venice Unleashed and Rime sand2710 - For the .meshdata importer.
+Badbaubau - For helping me with his BC2 modding experience.